I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_datarange_video.md

 Specifies whether each sample can stand independently on its own, without relying on previous or future samples.

+`StreamDescriptionFlags`

+Unused and should be set to zero.

+`MemoryAllocationFlags`

+Unused and should be set to zero.

 `ConfigCaps`

 Specifies the configuration of the stream, including scaling, cropping, and frame and data rates.

-`DataRange`

-Specifies the major identifier for the format.

-`MemoryAllocationFlags`

-Unused and should be set to zero.

-`StreamDescriptionFlags`

-Unused and should be set to zero.

 `VideoInfoHeader`